dbankier/vscode-quick-select/README.md

 Yes I know about the ⌃⇧⌘← and ⌃⇧⌘→ expand/shrink selection.
 Having come from VIM I think these are still missing.

-It currently only supports matching on a single line, but does support multiple cursors.
+It now supports multi-lines selection, matching correctly.

 See the examples below.